adobe/spectrum-web-components/packages/menu/README.md

 #### "change" event

-Whether `<sp-menu>` carries a selection or not, when one of the `<sp-menu-item>` children that it manages is activated the `<sp-menu>` element will dispatch a `change` event.
+Regardless of whether or not `<sp-menu>` carries a selection, when one of the `<sp-menu-item>` children that it manages is activated, the `<sp-menu>` element will dispatch a `change` event.
 At dispatch time, even when a selection is not held due to the absence of the `selects` attribute, the `value` of the `<sp-menu>` will correspond to the `<sp-menu-item>` that was activated.
-When the `selects` attribute is present, this `value` will be persisted beyond the lifecycle of the `change` event.
-When `selects="multiple"` the values of multiple items will be comma separated unless otherwise set via the `value-separator` attribute.
+When the `selects` attribute is present, this `value` will persist beyond the lifecycle of the `change` event.
+When `selects="multiple"`, the values of multiple items will be comma separated, unless otherwise set via the `value-separator` attribute.

 Note: The `change` event is only dispatched on a left mouse click or Enter/Space keypress.
 Right/Middle mouse clicks will not dispatch the `change` event.